nichujie/rookie-stock-crawler/README.md

 # py-stock-crawler
 A multithreading web crawler that retrieves stock data from yahoo finance.

 ## Usage

-Extremely easy to install, no extra C or binary libs required!
+Extremely easy to install !!!
+No extra C or binary libs required !!!

 Only python 3 supported.